📚

 Energy In Reactions

 As you have probably seen, potential energy in a reaction can be represented as a curve with a hump as the reaction progresses, with energy changes being able to be seen regarding the reaction.
-This is called a reaction coordinate or a potential energy diagram.
+Typically, these are used to tell us if a reaction is endothermic or exothermic, that is to say, is the system gaining energy or losing energy?
+Here's an example:

-Image Courtesy of Labster Theory
+Image Courtesy of the University of Illinois

 You can ignore "activation energy" for now, we'll get into that in the next section.
 What's important for you to understand